History of the FIFA World Cup: Hiatus due to World War II

 The FIFA World Cup was planned to take place in 1942.
 Germany officially applied to host the 1942 FIFA World Cup at the 23rd FIFA Congress on 13 August 1936 in Berlin.
 In June 1939, Brazil also applied to host the tournament.

-On 1 September 1939, Nazi Germany invaded Poland, triggering the outbreak of the Second World War, and this fact, along with the United Kingdom and France declaring war on Nazi Germany, resulted in further plans for the 1942 FIFA World Cup to be cancelled, before a host country could be selected.
-During World War II, FIFA struggled to keep itself afloat, and it had no financial or personnel resources with which to plan a peacetime tournament for when hostilities ended.
+On 1 September 1939, Nazi Germany invaded Poland, triggering the outbreak of World War II.
+This fact, along with the United Kingdom and France declaring war on Nazi Germany, resulted in further plans for the 1942 FIFA World Cup to be cancelled, before a host country could be selected.
+During World War II, FIFA struggled to keep itself afloat, and had no financial or personnel resources to plan a peacetime tournament for when hostilities ended.

-When the war ended in 1945, it was clear that FIFA would have no hope in a single year of planning and scheduling a 1946 World Cup.
-In fact, FIFA's first meeting was on 1 July 1946 – around the time the 1946 FIFA World Cup would ordinarily have been played – and when it planned the next World Cup for 1949 no country would host it.
+When the war ended in 1945, FIFA had no hope in planning and scheduling a 1946 World Cup in one year.
+FIFA's first meeting was on 1 July 1946 – around the time the 1946 FIFA World Cup would ordinarily have been played.
+When FIFA planned the next World Cup for 1949 no country would host the competition.
 The only major international tournament in 1946 was the 1946 South American Championship in which Argentina beat Brazil 2–0 on 10 February 1946.
 Eventually, the World Cup would resume in 1950, with Brazil (who was unaffected by the war despite joining the Allies and sending an expeditionary force to Italy to fight) hosting the tournament.

 Post-war years

 1950s

 The competition resumed with the 1950 World Cup in Brazil, which was the first to include England.
-British teams withdrew from FIFA in 1920, partly out of unwillingness to play against the countries they had been at war with, and partly as a protest against a foreign influence to football, but rejoined in 1946 following FIFA's invitation.
+British teams withdrew from FIFA in 1920, partly out of unwillingness to play against the countries they had been at war with, and partly as a protest against foreign influence on football, but rejoined in 1946 following FIFA's invitation.
 England's involvement, however, was not to be a success.
 The English failed to make the final group round in a campaign that included a surprise 1–0 loss to the United States.

 The tournament also saw the return of 1930 champions Uruguay, who had boycotted the previous two World Cups.
 For political reasons, Eastern European countries (such as Hungary, the Soviet Union and Czechoslovakia) did not enter.
 Title-holder Italy did take part, despite the Superga air disaster of 1949 in which the entire Grande Torino team (many of whom were national team players) were killed.
 The 1950 World Cup was the only tournament not to stage a final tie, replacing knockout rounds with two group phases.
 The last match of the second group phase, however, is sometimes referred to as a "final", as the group standings meant the winners would be the overall winners.
 Uruguay were surprise victors over hosts Brazil with a final score of 2–1 (the game would later be known as Maracanazo), and became champions for the second time.
 This game also held the record for the highest attendance at any sporting match, at roughly 200,000.